furyuri/esmemidnight/index.md

 </div>
 <div class="offering-card">
 <h3>Deep Wisdom Tarot Sessions</h3>
-Offered at my temple/home in SE Portland or via video call.
+Offered at my temple / home in SE Portland or via video call.
 These are conversations and divination with The Tarot.
 Sessions last 1-2 hours.
 </div>
 </div>
 </section>